 Largest Restaurant in New Mexico - El Pinto

-We toasted to our weekend in New Mexico and enjoyed what felt like three baskets of tortilla chips with delicious house-made salsa.
-As mains, we tried the stuffed sopapillas - a traditional dish in Spanish heritage regions, and the New Mexican Red Chile Ribs.
-I couldn't decide whether I wanted my sopapillas with their home-made green or red chile.
-The waitress suggested I try both which is what the New Mexicans call "Christmas style."
-Experiencing eating chiles is definitely one of the best things to do in Albuquerque.
+This is a perfect place to make a toast to your weekend in New Mexico.
+El Pinto serves up delicious house-made salsa and tortilla chips as you look over the expansive menu.
+We can recommend the stuffed sopapillas - a traditional dish in Spanish heritage regions, and the New Mexican Red Chile Ribs.
+The sopapillas came with the option of home-made green or red chile.
+The waitress suggested we try both, which is what the New Mexicans call "Christmas style."
+Experiencing eating chiles is definitely one of the best things to do in Albuquerque, and a quintessentially New Mexico experience.

 Both were delicious and we were way too full from the tortilla chips to finish it all or enjoy dessert!